 In order to move towards financial sustainability, each village needed to contribute an average of USD $290 towards the work of the project.

 In 2019, the CHFI aimed to pilot business ideas in 15 villages where a trained Community Health Worker (CHW) and trained Traditional Birth Attendants (TBAs) wereworking in order to develop models of best practice for scaling up the initiative in 2020.
 Ideas generated by the community include raising livestock, growing elephant yam, chili powder production, expansion of weaving businesses and the setting up of a market with small shops to serve the community.

 The majority of the villages in Chin State are geographically isolated with poor infrasructure and limited access to financial capital.
 Poor educational opportunities also feed into a cycle of deprivation and limited skills development.

-Undertaking an asset model analysis reveals a surprising level of natural and social capital within the community, with incredibly strong horizontal relationships amongst villagers including high levels of trust and reciprocity between community members.
-This is in part thanks to an active, caring local church and the development of cohesive community groups particularly amongst the Mara community, such as farmers and women's groups, which provide support for community-based activities and the sharing of resources at times of need.
+Undertaking an asset model analysis revealed a surprising level of natural and social capital within the community, with incredibly strong relationships amongst villagers including high levels of trust and reciprocity between community members.
+This is in part thanks to an active, caring local church and the development of cohesive community groups particularly amongst the Mara community, such as farmers and women's groups.
+These groups provide support for community-based activities and the sharing of resources at times of need.

-In 2019, we have invested funds in a simple community owned business initiative in ten villages focused on rearing livestock and the growing of elephant yam.
-These two activities build upon the natural and social assets in the village, with the majority of households contributing to the project's success.
-A small loan is provided to each village with the Village Health Committee providing oversight and management of the micro-loans to each villager.
-Local staff provide support, mentoring and oversight of the work, including knowledge about local markets and skills training for management of the funds.
+In 2019, we invested funds in a simple community-owned business initiative in ten villages focused on rearing livestock and the growing of elephant yam.
+These two activities built upon the natural and social assets in the village, with the majority of households contributing to the project's success.
+A small loan was provided to each village with the Village Health Committee providing oversight and management of the micro-loans to each villager.
+Local staff provided support, mentoring and oversight of the work, including knowledge about local markets and skills training for management of the funds.